JacobHMartens/Mayday/README.md

 ./x build

 ## Set workspace environment to use Nightly
-rustup toolchain install nightly
+rustup toolchain install nightly-2023-21-10

-rustup override set nightly
+rustup override set nightly-2023-21-10

 ## Build errors
 If you get a build error like the following:\